CDCgov/PyRenew/model/docs/example-with-datasets.md

 ## Fitting the model

-Now we can fit the model to the data.
+We can fit the model to the data.
 We will use the `run` method of the model object.
 The two inputs this model requires are `n_timepoints` and `observed_hospitalizations`

 ``` python
 import jax